ubergrape/js-emoji/README.md

 # js-emoji - Display emoji in the browser, everywhere

+IMPORTANT NOTE: To get to a working version I had to update the emoji-data submodule to the latest master and then re-run the build script.
+This way I could get to a working version of the script with an available emoji sheet.

 [![Build Status](https://travis-ci.org/iamcal/js-emoji.svg)](https://travis-ci.org/iamcal/js-emoji)
 [![Coverage Status](https://coveralls.io/repos/iamcal/js-emoji/badge.svg)](https://coveralls.io/r/iamcal/js-emoji)

 Most macOS and iOS versions allow display and input of emoji.
 It's nice to show them on other devices too, and the browser is a good place to do it.
 This library converts emoji (either from character codes or colon-sequences like `:smile:`) into something that will work on the host computer - either native character codes, a CSS styled span or a text